achiku/gotodoit/README.md

 # gotodoit

-Sample Go HTTP API server for GoCon JP Sprint 2017
+Sample Go HTTP API server for GoCon JP Sprint 2017, and Fall 2018

 ### setup for macOS using brew